Hardware DevOps: how CI/CD impacts Electrical Engineers

 What is hardware DevOps?

 Essentially, hardware DevOps combines the necessary practices and tools that enable engineers to streamline and automate their design processes, such as continuous integration.
-AllSpice implements CI through AllSpice Actions, a feature within the platform that automates tasks, validations, and checks that would otherwise be manually performed.
+AllSpice implements CI through AllSpice Automations, a feature within the platform that automates tasks, validations, and checks that would otherwise be manually performed.

 How to use CI/ CD for hardware design